-For information on the legislative and lodging requirements for a transaction please navigate to the relevant dealing type on the Forms, Fee and Guides page .
+Information on the legislative and lodging requirements for all transactions (electronic or paper) are still stored under the relevant Act at Forms, Fee and Guides page .

 - Entitlement to sign Registry Instruments

 - Registrar's Requirements for Paper Conveyancing Transactions (DOCX, 871.2 KB)

 - Operating Requirements for ELNOs (DOCX, 1.2 MB)

 - Participation Rules for Subscribers (DOCX, 1.2 MB)

 - SPEAR Participation Rules (DOCX, 570.8 KB)